Realize, admit and change the things you’re doing that initiated and is perpetuating your problem.

 8. Don’t talk about your fears too intensely.
 Speak generally and rationally.
 Joke about fears. (“Hey, I might end up a bag lady, but probably not.
 There’s always a way out.”)

 9. Don’t disclose private details about relationships, or financial and legal details.
 When we’re having trouble, we’re tempted to confide in people.
 Don’t.

 10. Don’t trust people with your secrets.
 Like them, engage with them, but don’t expect people – even your best friends – to keep secrets.
 They can’t.
 Secrets are always juicy.
 It’s human nature to feel compelled to share something juicy.
 People will use secrets against you more often than you believe.
 You’re setting yourself up for betrayal if you think you can control a secret once it’s out there.

 11. Don’t trust people too much.
 Don’t engage in naive trust.
-Don’t kid yourself that people will always or usually take the high road.
+Don’t kid yourself that people will take the high road.
 These days, you never know what you’ll get.
-Practice healthy discretion, don’t get too attached too quickly or easily.
-Look and listen for the right cues and make good choices.
+Practice healthy discretion, Don’t get too attached too quickly or easily.
+Look and listen for the right cues.
+Make good choices.